M360 College Prep 17u

 Chris Oehlerking

-A proud native of Canada, Chris became a PGA Professional in 2005 after a successful Division I golf career.
-Chris, whose work has been featured on several media platforms, serves on the Illinois PGA Foundation’s Board of Directors and The First Tee of Greater Chicago’s Young Ambassadors Council.
+A proud native of Canada, Chris became a PGA Professional in 2005.
+His work and insights have been featured across multiple media platforms.
+Beyond his teaching, Chris is deeply involved in growing the game, serving on the Boards of Directors for the Illinois PGA Foundation and the Illinois Junior Golf Association (IJGA), as well as The First Tee of Greater Chicago’s Young Ambassadors Council.

 Jantzen Miserak